How can I help you?

 Limitations for lazy load grouping

-• Lazy load grouping is only supported with the UrlAdaptor and JsonAdaptor.
+- Lazy load grouping is supported only with the UrlAdaptor and JsonAdaptor adaptors.

-• Row drag and drop in collapsed groups
+- Row drag and drop in collapsed group

-• Clipboard support is unavailable when groups are collapsed.
+- Clipboard is not supported when groups are in collapsed state.